How to Ask Siri to Display Activity Data From the Health app

 You’d think that would be as easy as saying:

-Hey Siri, how many steps have I walked today?
+Siri, how many steps have I walked today?

 Unfortunately, Siri is pretty unhelpful in this regard, replying with: